Battle of Mieniany: Battle

-Despite the setback, the unit continued the attack.
-Once in position, the post was fired upon with a heavy machine gun and individual weapons.
-The police officers did not respond with fire, hiding in the basement of a neighbouring building.
-During the attack, the group responsible for setting fire to the post managed to start a fire in a nearby shed, causing the fire to spread to the community building and then to the post.
-As a result of the action, all the buildings burned down.

 Aftermath

 When the action was over, the unit withdrew to the designated assembly point by the chapel.
 However, during the march, there was another exchange of fire - this time from the Pogonia unit, the covering unit for this action, which mistakenly opened fire in the direction of the partisans.
 After the situation was clarified and the firing ceased, the troops safely reached the chapel.
-As a result of the action, the Ukrainian Police station was completely eliminated.
-The losses of the partisan unit were limited to one seriously wounded soldier.
-The action was important in weakening the collaborationist structures in the Hrubieszów area.